Achieving sturdy and toned abs is the ultimate goal of many fitness enthusiasts.

 The hollow body crunch is an isometric exercise that highly activates core muscles and helps build shredded abs.

-It engages as many as six muscles at the same time, for example, the oblique, hip flexors, back, hamstrings, quads, glutes, and especially the abdominal muscle.
+It engages as many as six muscles at the same time, for example, the oblique, hip flexors, back, hamstrings, quads, glutes, and especially the abdominal muscles.

 You can incorporate this exercise into your calisthenics abs workout routine to improve your core strength, stability, and endurance.